Vanad1um4/Vanad1um4/README.md

 <img alt="Hand Wave" src="./assets/hand-wave.gif" width='40' align="left"/><h3>Hey there!
 I'm Vlad:</h3>

 🔹 Full-stack dev, on a personal quest of building a web of possibilities. 🕸

 🔹 Balancing the art of user interface design with the science of the server-side symphony. 🎨🎻

+🔸 12 years of experience in JavaScript!
+"1" in VueJS + 2 in Angular. 🧙‍♂️🧮

 <table width="100%" border="0">